KGerogiev/RockPaperScissorsKGeorgiev/README.md

 # RockPaperScissorsKGeorgiev

-This is a simple console game called "Rock, Paper, Scissors"
+This is a simple console game called "Rock, Paper, Scissors".
+This is my first cosole game project.